 And, we need species that are going to thrive in the warm and humid conditions of a tropical terrarium or vivarium.
-That rules out some of the drier, more temperate and arid species.
+That rules out some of the drier, more temperate, and arid species.

 Here are some good choices for different setups.

-- Porcellionides pruinosus – The Powder Orange Isopods (and Powder Blue) are a staple for a vivarium ecosystem, and are one of the longest running cleanup crew members.
+- Porcellionides pruinosus – The Powder Orange Isopods (and Powder Blue) are a staple for a vivarium ecosystem and are one of the longest-running cleanup crew members.
 Great for medium sized tanks.

-Springtails for Terrariums
+Springtails in Terrariums

 Realistically, mold is going to be an ongoing issue in a hot and humid terrarium, and springtails love to eat it.

-What makes springtails and isopods such a good pairing is that the best environment for isopods is prone to mold – so they essentially cover each others weaknesses.
+What makes springtails and isopods such a good pairing is that the best environment for isopods is prone to mold – so they essentially cover each other’s weaknesses.

 Not just because isopods like it humid and moist, but they also need decaying organic matter and supplementary foods.

-Adding fruit and vegetables to feed isopods is a great way to supplement their diet, but sweet moisture-rich chunks are a potential mold eruption waiting to happen.
+Adding fruit and vegetables to feed isopods is a great way to supplement their diet, but sweet, moisture-rich chunks are a potential mold eruption waiting to happen.
 Especially if you add too much for the isopods to consume in one sitting.

 - They out-compete any pesky mites and fungus gnats for food.

-- They also eat isopod frass, helping to further spread the fertilizing goodness to the plants.
+isopodfrass, helping to further spread the fertilizing goodness to the plants.